Xiaoyang-Zhu/btcd-docker-cluster/README.md

 Node-3 http://localhost:35003
 Node-4 http://localhost:35004

+Note: How to setup miners?
+It could be found in  docker-bitcoin-cluster-tutorial.

-### Run it after compiling
+## Run it after compiling
 Enter root directory of the Project and run command:

 	docker-compose up

-Note: How to setup miners?
-It could be found in  docker-bitcoin-cluster-tutorial.